 Gibert has coached 12 players who have gone on to be named first or second team all-conference while leading the Lamar program.
-In addition to the all-conference honorees, Gibert has coached a Player of the Year (Molli Abel - 2007), a Setter of the Year (Adrianne Meengs - 2007), a Freshman of the Year (Wendy Krell - 2009) and a pair of Newcomers of the Year (Shalayne Blythe - 2007 & Christina Hobbs - 2010).
+In addition to the all-conference honorees, Gibert has coached a Player of the Year (Molli Abel - 2007), a Setter of the Year (Adrianne Meengs - 2007), two Freshmen of the Year (Wendy Krell - 2009, Cortney Moore - 2012) and a pair of Newcomers of the Year (Shalayne Blythe - 2007 & Christina Hobbs - 2010).

 Perhaps even more impressive is the quality of student-athlete that Gibert has recruited.
 Nine players have been named Academic All-Southland Conference, including Abel who was selected as the 2007 SLC Student-Athlete of the Year.